 The network security sandbox is an isolated test environment.
 The system in this environment executes the suspicious program, observes its behavior, and then analyzes it in an automated manner.
 The network security sandbox blocks malicious samples based on their behavior before it runs on the endpoints.

 The network security sandbox consists of multiple types of sensors that listen to network traffic containing active code.
 These sensors conduct static analysis of the code.
-The sandbox also includes a virtual execution environment for in-depth inspection of running samples that uses multiple detection methods including behavior-based detection, in-memory introspection, and extrapolation models powered by machine learning.
+The sandbox also includes a virtual execution environment for in-depth inspection of running samples that uses multiple detection methods including behavior-based detection, in-memory introspection, and extrapolation models powered by Machine learning.
 This approach is more efficient than just comparing the signatures of files.
 Sandboxing looks beyond the appearance of the binary.
 Because it observes what the file does, sandboxing is more conclusive in determining if the file is malicious than signature-based detection.

-Analysis in the sandbox uses many of ESET’s internal tools for static and dynamic analysis, memory dumping, unpacking and similarity matching.
+Analysis in the sandbox uses many of ESET’s internal tools for static and dynamic analysis, memory dumping, unpacking, and similarity matching.
 It evaluates the sample’s behavior and uses reputation data and threat intelligence feeds to increase detection accuracy.

-Once a sample is sent to ESET Dynamic Threat Defense, the process of threat analysis begins:
+When a sample is sent to ESET Dynamic Threat Defense, the process of threat analysis begins: